Climate and Average Weather Year Round in Corpus Christi Texas, United States

 Growing degree days are a measure of yearly heat accumulation used to predict plant and animal development, and defined as the integral of warmth above a base temperature, discarding any excess above a maximum temperature.
 In this report, we use a base of 50°F and a cap of 86°F.

 Based on growing degree days alone, the first spring blooms in Corpus Christi should appear around January 11, only rarely appearing before January 7 or after January 18.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences significant seasonal variation over the course of the year.

 The brighter period of the year lasts for 2.8 months, from April 12 to July 6, with an average daily incident shortwave energy per square meter above 6.2 kWh.
-The brightest day of the year is June 3, with an average of 6.9 kWh.
+The brightest month of the year in Corpus Christi is June, with an average of 6.7 kWh.

 The darker period of the year lasts for 2.6 months, from November 14 to February 3, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 19, with an average of 3.2 kWh.
+The darkest month of the year in Corpus Christi is December, with an average of 3.3 kWh.